20 July plot: Aftermath

 Very few of the plotters tried to escape or to deny their guilt when arrested.
 Those who survived interrogation were given perfunctory trials before the People's Court, a kangaroo court that always decided in favour of the prosecution.
 The court's president, Roland Freisler, was a fanatical Nazi seen shouting furiously and insulting the accused in the trial, which was filmed for propaganda purposes.
 The plotters were stripped of their uniforms and given old, shabby clothing to humiliate them for the cameras.
 The officers involved in the plot were "tried" before the Court of Military Honour, a drumhead court-martial that merely considered the evidence furnished to it by the Gestapo before expelling the accused from the Army in disgrace and handing them over to the People's Court.

 The first trials were held on 7 and 8 August 1944.
 Hitler had ordered that those found guilty should be "hanged like cattle".
 Many people took their own lives prior to either their trial or their execution, including Kluge, who was accused of having knowledge of the plot beforehand and not revealing it to Hitler.
 Stülpnagel tried to commit suicide, but survived and was hanged.

-Tresckow killed himself the day after the failed plot by use of a hand grenade in no man's land between Russian and German lines.

-Fabian von Schlabrendorff remembers Tresckow saying the following before his death:
+Tresckow killed himself the day after the failed plot by use of a hand grenade in no man's land between Soviet and German lines.
+Adjutant General Fabian von Schlabrendorff recalled Tresckow saying the following before his death:

 Fromm's attempt to win favour by executing Stauffenberg and others on the night of 20 July had merely exposed his own previous lack of action and apparent failure to report the plot.
 Having been arrested on 21 July, Fromm was later convicted and sentenced to death by the People's Court.
 Despite his knowledge of the conspiracy, his formal sentence charged him with poor performance in his duties.
 He was executed in Brandenburg an der Havel.
 Hitler personally commuted his death sentence from hanging to the "more honourable" firing squad.
-Erwin Planck, the son of the famous physicist Max Planck, was executed for his involvement.
+Erwin Planck, the son of the physicist Max Planck, was executed for his involvement.

-The Kaltenbrunner Report to Adolf Hitler dated 29 November 1944 on the background of the plot, states that the Pope was somehow a conspirator, specifically naming Eugenio Pacelli, Pope Pius XII, as being a party in the attempt.
-Evidence indicates that 20 July plotters Colonel Wessel von Freytag-Loringhoven, Colonel Erwin von Lahousen, and Admiral Wilhelm Canaris were involved in the foiling of Hitler's alleged plot to kidnap or murder Pope Pius XII in 1943, when Canaris reported the plot to Italian counterintelligence officer General Cesare Amè, who passed on the information.
+A report of SS-Obergruppenführer Ernst Kaltenbrunner to Hitler dated 29 November 1944 on the background of the plot states that the Pope was somehow a conspirator, specifically naming Eugenio Pacelli, Pope Pius XII, as being a party in the attempt.
+Evidence indicates that the 20 July plotters Colonel Wessel von Freytag-Loringhoven, Colonel Erwin von Lahousen, and Admiral Wilhelm Canaris were involved in the foiling of Hitler's alleged plot to kidnap or murder Pope Pius XII in 1943, when Canaris reported the plot to Italian counterintelligence officer General Cesare Amè, who passed on the information.